Care

 Step 2: Clean and Rinse

-Clean the glass using hot water and the microfiber cloth.
+Carefully clean the glass using hot water and the microfiber cloth.
 Then, rinse thoroughly to ensure all of the detergent is removed from the glass.

 If using Glassware Cleaner: Sprinkle a small amount of the product into the bottom of your glass.
 Add warm water from the tap until the cleaning powder is dissolved.
-With a sponge or bottle brush, gently scrub both the inside and exterior of your glass until crystal clear.
+With a sponge or bottle brush, gently scrub both the inside and exterior of your glass until it's crystal clear.
 Rinse thoroughly.

 Step 3: Dry